Craig Fortnam: North Sea Radio Orchestra

 Craig and Sharron Fortnam formed North Sea Radio Orchestra (also known as NSRO) in 2002 as a vehicle for Craig's more classically inclined compositions and Sharron's voice (an unusual soprano blending elements of folk, rock, and classical music).
-The ensemble grew from an octet to a twenty-person grouping including a vocal chorus and has released four albums of original compositions – North Sea Radio Orchestra (2006), Birds (2008) and "I A Moon" (2011) and 'Dronne' (2016).
+The ensemble grew from an octet to a twenty-person grouping including a vocal chorus and has released five albums of original compositions – North Sea Radio Orchestra (2006), Birds (2008) and I a Moon (2011) Dronne (2016) and Special Powers (2025).
+Fortnam's brother, who was schizophrenic and had been mentally ill and physically unwell during his life, suddenly died during the writing of Dronne, with his death becoming a key influence on the album.
 NSRO has received a large amount of critical acclaim and played a wide variety of venues including many historic London churches and the Roundhouse.

 Arch Garrison

-Fortnam founded a more folk-influenced project, Arch Garrison, in 2010 as a duo of himself on voice and nylon-string guitar and James Larcombe on keyboards.
+Fortnam founded a more folk-influenced project, Arch Garrison, in 2010: initially as a duo of himself on voice and nylon-string guitar and Sharron Fortnam on backing vocals (Sharron would later leave the band, while James Larcombe joined on keyboards).
 The debut Arch Garrison album, King of the Down, was released by Double Six records on 22 February 2010, followed by I Will Be A Pilgrim (The Household Mark, THM003) in 2014 and The Bitter Lay (Believers Roast, BR24) in 2020.